-Page monitoring tools can help you stay updated on any changes your competitor may make to their site.
-For example: does your competitor have a particularly heavy-duty landing page that’s kicking yours out of the water?
+Page monitoring tools can help you stay updated on any changes your competitors may make to their site.
+For example, does your competitor have a particularly heavy-duty landing page kicking yours out of the water?
 Set your chosen tool to monitor changes and send you an alert.

 What you get is immediate notification when your competitor changes something, giving you a chance to respond quickly with your own changes (if necessary).
 Think legal insider trading.

 Turn on your high-tech cloaking device (browser) and visit their social accounts:

 - What hashtags (#key term) are they using?